tysonalcorn/Pi_USBoverIP_Basic/README.md

 - **bin/**
   - `usbip_bind_all.sh`: Script to enumerate and bind all plugged‑in USB devices via USB/IP.
-  - `net-manage.sh`: Script that checks for a Wi‑Fi connection on wlan0 and, if not found, brings up a hotspot so users can access the config page.
+  - `net-manage.sh`: Script that checks for an ethernet or Wi‑Fi connection on wlan0 and, if not found, brings up a hotspot so users can access the config page.

 - **systemd/**
   - `usbip.service`: Systemd service that starts the USB/IP daemon and runs the USB bind script.